ustsam/emProc-seq/README.md

 However, the original was written in hard-code form for repeat and read length.
 The code is rewritten to perform >=2 repeat identification and variable readlength.
 The relocalization scripts are rewritten to fit the use of bwa-mem as mapper.
 Selection of the relocalized read is also changed to be more stringent parameter.

-## Stimulation data
+## Simulation data

-Script for generating stimulation data is located at directory named as stimulation_script/.
+Script for generating simulation data is located at directory named as simulation_script/.
 It is a matlab script created by Dr. Biaobin Jiang from Prof. Jiguang Wang's group at HKUST.

 ## Usage
 1. Download the zipped script file.